Join Here | Log In

 Key takeaways:

-~ Your genes impact which microbes live in your gut
+~ Your genetic variants influence which microbes are likely to live in your gut.

 ~ Together, understanding your genetics, your diet, and your gut microbiome can help with weight management.